marcinofulus/iCSEbook1/iCSE4school_en/source/abitur/2016/en/ungerades_integral.rst

 .. sagecellserver::

-  sage: print "Value of the integral:", integral(f, x, -pi, pi)
+   print "Value of the integral:", integral(f, x, -pi, pi)

 .. end of output